-If you are already in the Photography Essentials Program, I hope that Christina’s story and photos motivate and inspire you to pick up that camera every day.
+If you are already in the Photography Essentials Class, I hope that Christina’s story and photos motivate and inspire you to pick up that camera every day.
 If you aren’t a student in the Photography Essentials Program, I hope you read on to see just how Christina achieved these fantastic photos.

 Can you introduce yourself and tell us where exactly you are on your photographic journey?

 My name is Christina.
 I’m married with two daughters, ages 14 and 10.
 Photography has always been a hobby of mine, and I’ve always looked for ways to improve myself.